thephpleague/csv/instantiation.md

 * `League\Csv\Reader` to read data from a CSV
 * `League\Csv\Writer` to write new data into a CSV

-Both classes extend the `League\Csv\AbstractCsv` class and as such share methods to be instantiated.
+Both classes extend the `League\Csv\AbstractCsv` class and as such share methods for instantiation.

 ## Mac OS Server